CapitalRise Review

 CapitalRise is available to sophisticated/wealthy investors only

-- Invested in an unlisted company in the past 12 months (such as through crowdfunding websites).
+- To have invested in an unlisted company in the past 12 months (such as through crowdfunding websites).

-- Or you need to be a professional investor or have been one in the past two years.
+- Or be a professional investor or have been one in the past two years.

 When did CapitalRise start?